 Bassi Falls is definitely worth the hike because of how beautiful it is.
 The river has crystal clear water and there are plenty of rocks to sit on if you just want to chill out and take in the view.
 There are plenty of swimming spots to adventure in, too.
 So, don’t forget to bring your bathing suit!

-The hike can get pretty busy, especially during peak seasons like summer and fall.
+The hike can get pretty busy, especially during peak seasons like summer and early fall.
 It may be a good idea to go during the weekdays when it’s less crowded.

 Where and How to Hike Bassi Falls

 To hike Bassi Falls, you can find parking near the Union Valley Reservoir that’s off Ice House Road.
 The easiest way to get to Ice House Road is by driving on Highway 50.

 The trailhead for the hike to Bassi Falls starts at the small parking lot off of Carmel Valley Road.
 It’s pretty easy to find, and you’ll know when you get there because there will be a sign that points the way onto the actual hiking trail.
 Once on this road, the trail is well-marked and it splits off into a few different trails that take you to various parts of the waterfalls.

 The hike to the falls starts on a paved, level path that is about a mile long.
 You will cross two bridges and head upstream along the river before ascending to the falls themselves.
 Along this part of the hike, there are plenty of spots where you can stop for a break or have lunch if need be.
 The trail is well-marked so it’s easy to find your way back as well.
 Once you reach the end of this section, there is a series of switchbacks that take you to the top of the falls.
 It may be steep in some parts so watch your step and make sure to bring plenty of water with you!